Ethics for Case Managers, Part 3

 (See also “Recognizing and Responding to Workplace Violence” later in this course.)

-When the workplace is a private home, employer safety policies and programs are not in place.
+For persons who work in home care, patient’s homes are often in unfamiliar and/or unsafe neighborhoods.
 Community-based employees must rely on their own resources to deal with abuse and violence, evaluating each situation for possible violence by being alert and watching for signs of impending violent assault.
 These include:

 - Verbally expressed anger and frustration

 Working in any community setting outside a traditional office building increases the risk of coming in contact with potentially violent situations.
 Research indicates that perhaps as many as 61% of home care nurses have experienced some type of workplace violence.
 Prevention measures for “field” workers include consideration of the following:

 - Participating in training regarding environmental awareness and how to prevent and/or respond to workplace violence